|

 themselves on the pool deck.

-interest in our program, experienced swimmers from other clubs
+our program, experienced swimmers from other clubs consider joining

-consider joining PASA.
-This leads to the question "What, if
+PASA.
+This leads to the question "What, if anything, is appropriate

-conversation with the prospective swimmer’s coach.
-This puts
+prospective swimmer’s coach.
+This puts the entire situation

-the entire situation up front and keeps all parties well informed.
+up front and keeps all parties well informed.
+Changes in swimming

-Changes in swimming are inevitable, but the courtesy shown during
+are inevitable, but the courtesy shown during this change is

 Remember, that at